IQON-global/iqon-scripts/memory-bank/progress.md

 3. Command line interface with options matching the existing structure
 4. Integration with the existing logging and authentication framework

+### Azure Key Vault Access Policy Updater

+The Key Vault Access Policy Updater script is **functional** and can:

+- Authenticate with Azure
+- Discover key vaults across resource groups matching "rg-iqon-sticos(-\d+)?"
+- Find key vaults matching the pattern "kv-iqonsticos{tenantId}"
+- Filter key vaults by specific tenant ID
+- Add access policies with configurable permission levels
+- Execute in dry-run mode to preview changes without applying them
+- Provide detailed logging of all operations

+The implementation includes:

+1. `KeyVaultAccessPolicyScript` to orchestrate the discovery and update process
+2. PowerShell command integration for reliable access policy updates
+3. Configurable access levels (SecretsReadOnly, SecretsReadWrite, CertificatesReadOnly, KeysReadOnly, FullAccess)
+4. Command line interface with options matching the existing structure
+5. Integration with the existing logging and authentication framework

 ## Known Issues

 1. **Permission Dependencies**:
-   - The application requires appropriate permissions to read resources and execute moves
+   - The application requires appropriate permissions to read resources and execute operations
-   - Some environments may have role-based access control (RBAC) restrictions that limit discovery or movement
+   - Some environments may have role-based access control (RBAC) restrictions that limit discovery or operations

 2. **Resource Dependencies**:
    - Some Azure resources have dependencies that may prevent movement
    - Currently, the application reports errors but doesn't automatically resolve dependencies

-3. **Partial Moves**:
+3. **Partial Operations**:
-   - If an error occurs during movement of multiple resources, there's no automatic rollback
+   - If an error occurs during operations on multiple resources, there's no automatic rollback
-   - Resources that were successfully moved before an error remain moved
+   - Resources that were successfully processed before an error remain in the modified state

 4. **Limited Resource Types**:
-   - Currently only supports KeyVaults and Service Buses
+   - Resource Mover currently only supports KeyVaults and Service Buses
    - Other resource types that might be left behind are not yet handled

 ## What's Left to Build